Solstice Physiotherapy

 — Kasey

-“Erica’s highly empathetic and warm!
+“Erica is highly empathetic and warm!
 She gave me a proper diagnosis and made me feel optimistic about my situation.
 She genuinely cares about the wellbeing of each and every patient.
-I have been to other PT centers that don’t even compare to the way that Solstice operates.”
+I have been to other PT centers, and they don’t even compare to the way that Solstice operates.”

 — Sara

-“From the first phone call to every therapy experience I have been treated with great respect, my questions answered quickly and accurately and with discretion.
+“From the first phone call, to every therapy experience, I have been treated with great respect.
+My questions have been answered quickly, accurately, and with discretion.
 My complicated medical situation is improving after only 4 sessions.
 Highly recommend the clinic in NYC.”

 — ELEANOR